noloader/build-llvm/README.md

 Testing on Fedora, Ubuntu, CentOS and PowerPC reveals no `LD_LIBRARY_PATH` is needed to run an executable.
 LLVM fails to build on a old Apple PowerMac G5.

+LLVM requires CMake 3.4.3 or above, and GCC 4.8.5 or above.
+Be sure you meet the prerequisites.

 # Variables

 There are several variables of interest you can tune for the build. `BS_` stands for `BUILD_SCRIPT`.